Tremainm/AStarAlgorithm/docs/index.md

 # AStarAlgorithm Project

-The A Star Algorithm (A* Algorithm) is a pathfinding and graph traversal algorithm used to find the shortest path between a start node and a goal node.
-It is commonly used by Google Maps and in many tower defense games.
+The A Star Algorithm (A*) is a pathfinding and graph traversal algorithm used to find the shortest path between a start node and a goal node on a grid.
+It is widely used in applications like Google Maps and tower defence games because it is both complete (it always finds a path if one exists) and optimal (the path it finds is the shortest).

+This blog documents my development of an A* implementation in C++ across five weeks.
+The project starts from a single monolithic class and is progressively refactored into a modular, multi-file design that follows the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) and modern C++17/20/23 standards.
+The final implementation consists of nine files, four focused classes, a `GridBuilder` for constructing test scenarios, and five distinct test cases demonstrating pathfinding, validation failure, and no-path conditions.

 ## Week 1